danielnathaniel/danielnathanielwebsite/src/data/about.md

 # I dream of

-- being a positive example for what I want to see in others.
+- Being a positive example for what I want to see in others.
-- eliminating childhood hunger.
+- Eliminating childhood hunger.
-- enabling others to see and utilize their potential.
+- Enabling others to see and utilize their potential.
-- improving myself.
+- Improving myself.
-- getting job offers from you reviewing this.
+- Getting job offers from you reviewing this 😉.